codefellows/seattle-javascript-401d37/class-14/README.md

 - /public
   - anyone can get in
 - /private
-  - only validate users get in
+  - only validated users get in
 - /readonly
   - user must have 'read' capabilities
   - aka be a 'user' role or above